 Stir until silky and smooth.

 Cover with plastic wrap that touches the surface of the custard.
 This will keep it from getting a film.
-Let cool a bit, then put in the fridge to chill.
+Let cool a bit, then put in the fridge to chill, about 2 hours.

 Now that we have the custard or creme patisserie part finished, we can make the diplomat cream.

 Whip the cold heavy cream to medium peaks.
 I like to do it by hand, but you can use a mixer.